 By the third day, all the redness had cleared, and just a fine sandpapery layer was left.
 It was fairly simple to cover up, and I kept some Colorscience sunscreen in my bag to reapply throughout the day.

 I also kept a few face mists on hand for instant hydration (my favorite being the Cosmedix Mystic Hydrating Treatment).

 My skin wasn't sensitive to the touch anymore either and seemed to be recovering nicely.
 If it already looked this good by day three, I couldn't wait to see the final results once the new skin revealed itself.

 By day five, the old layer of skin had fallen away, and the new collagen had formed to reveal a fresh layer of smooth, dewy, and glowy goodness.
 Honestly, my skin was so incredibly clear without an iota of redness (I usually have a little on my chin and around my nose).
 Not only that, but the fine lines around my eyes seemed visibly reduced, and my pores appeared to be smaller.

-While three treatments are recommended, I noticed significant results after just one, and the red and rough skin for the week prior was 100% worth it for the results.
-The verdict?
+While three treatments are recommended, I noticed significant results after just one, and the red and rough skin for the week prior was 100 percent worth it for the results.
 It's so good that I'm making it an annual event.
 I'm all about prevention, and it's nice to know that we too can have access to the science and technology of Hollywood's "ageless" women.
 Buh-bye pigmentation, and hello clear, healthy skin.